urql-graphql/urql/docs/basics/queries.md

 ### Run a first query

-For the following examples imagine we are querying data from a GraphQL API that contains todo items Let's dive right into an example!
+For the following examples, we'll imagine that we're querying data from a GraphQL API that contains todo items.
+Let's dive right into it!

 ```jsx
 import { useQuery } from 'urql';